 Descent into the ventilation shaft in the Citylink Highway's Burnley Tunnel (by Ecb / BY-SA 3.0)

-Moylans Cafe - If you happen to be a pollster working for Roy Morgan on Collins St, phone ahead with your order for lunch at nearby Moylan's Cafe on Flinders Lane.
-You may be invited my management to skip the traffic and use the custom-built tunnel linking the two buildings, ensuring you arrive before your meal does.
+If you're a pollster at Roy Morgan on Collins St, phone ahead with your order for lunch at nearby Moylan's Cafe on Flinders Lane.

 Campbell Arcade during flooding in 1965 (by Beside the Yarra)